Oslandia/SFCGAL_CI/website/docs/development.md

 # Development

-The project uses git and [GitHub](https://www.github.com) to manage the source code, bug reports, and issues.
+The project uses git and [Gitlab](https://www.gitlab.com) to manage the source code, bug reports, and issues.

 You are free to fork the project and are welcome to propose evolutions.
-The preferred way of submitting patches is through GitHub’s pull request mechanism.
+The preferred way of submitting patches is through Gitlab's merge request mechanism.

-Bugs can be reported via the [Issues](https://github.com/Oslandia/SFCGAL/issues) section of the GitHub project.
+Bugs can be reported via the [Issues](https://gitlab.com/sfcgal/SFCGAL/issues) section of the Gitlab project.

 ## Branches